-Mick Jones is Reader in Molecular Medicine in the Department of Medicine.
-He is the Deputy Course Director of the MSc in Molecular Medicine course based at the Hammersmith Hospital Campus.
+Dr Jones started the MSc in Molecular Medicine course based at the Hammersmith Hospital Campus in 1996.

 Dr Jones obtained his PhD in Chemistry from the University of Birmingham.
 After post-doctoral fellowships in Aarhus, Denmark and at the Imperial Cancer Research Fund laboratories in London, he moved to the Royal Postgraduate Medical School in Hammersmith in 1985 as a Wellcome Trust Lecturer working on the genomic structure and function of herpes viruses.